Choose your Top Things to do and see in Kibale Forest Park

 This is a cultural and traditional worship site that you can visit on the way to Kibale from Kampala or from Kibale to Kampala.

-Commonly called the Witch’s Tree it is on top of a hill with great views, it is used by Ugandans who come and appeal to the spirits in case of illness, infertility, diseases, relationships.
+Commonly called the Witch’s Tree it is on top of a hill with great views, it is used by Ugandans who come and appeal to the spirits in the case of illness, infertility, diseases, relationships.

 Choices of lodging from budget to Luxury that you while visiting Kibale Forest and partake in the many activities described here.